r-antonio16/web-scraper/README.md

 # Web Scraper Microservice Project

-This repository contains a Web Scraper microservice project that enables scraping ads from various auto websites.
+This repository contains a Web Scraper microservice to be used for scraping websites.

 ## Table of Contents